Dog biking / Bikejoring

 This solution works well as a so-called temporary solution and is always better than a leash in the cyclist's hand.
 For example, a normal leash or a bungee leash can be doubled to shorten it to a suitable length.
 When short, the leash is less likely to get tangled in the pedals.
 In this way, the dog is attached to a point with a lot of mass (the cyclist sitting on the saddle), so the dog's lateral movements do not easily affect balance.

-Biking with the dog ahead of the bike / bikejoring / bikejoring
+Biking with dog in front of the bike / bikejoring / bikejoring

 + the dog can choose its running line more freely than when running beside